wikimedia/mediawiki-services-mobileapps/README.md

 This starts an HTTP server listening on `localhost:6927`.

 ### Endpoints
 There are a few routes you may query (with a browser, or `curl` and friends).
+You can see more documentation at `localhost:6927/?doc`.

 #### Page Content Service routes
 Next generation routes for page content.
 See [Page_Content_Service](https://www.mediawiki.org/wiki/Page_Content_Service).